overview/overview-server/README.md

 overview-server
 ===============

-The Overview Project is a visual doucment mining system designed for journalists.
+The Overview Project is a visual document mining system designed for journalists.
 Important links:

   - production server at https://overviewproject.org